Girishivank/Netflix-Analytics-Dashboard-Power-BI-/README.md

 ## 📁 Files Included

-- `Netflix Dashboard.pbix` – Main Power BI report file.
+- `Netflix-dashboard.pbix` – Main Power BI report file.
 - `netflix-shows.csv` – Cleaned dataset used for the dashboard.
 - `visuals/` – Screenshots of the dashboard and supporting visuals.